oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/domain-events.md

  * `Created`: A new domain is created.
  * `Changed`: A change has been made to an existing domain.
  * `Deleted`: An existing domain has been deleted.
- * `Available`: An existing domain has become available, which means a sufficient number of servers are ready such that the customer's applications are available.
+ * `Available`: An existing domain is available, which means a sufficient number of servers are ready such that the customer's applications are available.
  * `Failed`: The domain resource encountered a problem which prevented it from becoming fully up.
 The possible failure could be one or multiple of the following conditions:
    * Invalid configurations in domain resource.
    * A Kubernetes API call error.